sftcd/openssl/esnistuff/code-review.md

 * Various minor fixes for handling >1 ECHConfig in ECHConfigs.
   A number of cases where we previously just initialised the first ``SSL_ECH`` in the array and needed to do them all.
+* Added many more bounds checks to ``ech_decode_inner`` to void invalid memory accesses if we get random or bad plaintext after decryption.

 ### ``./ssl/ssl_txt.c``